YannnFrp/YannnRobot/README.md

 All other credits mentioned on top of scripts

-Anything missing kindly let us know at [Daisy Support](https://t.me/DaisySupport_Official) or simply submit a pull request on the readme.
+Anything missing kindly let us know at [Incursio](https://t.me/Incursio_I) or simply submit a pull request on the readme.

 ## Devs & Contributors